openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 ## Install Android Studio

-The following screenshots have been taken from Android Studio Version 2020.3.1.
+The following screenshots have been taken from Android Studio Version Arctic Fox | 2020.3.1.
 Screens can change in future versions of Android Studio.
 But you should be able to find your way through.
 [Help from the community](../Where-To-Go-For-Help/Connect-with-other-users.md) is provided.

 One of the most important things when installing Android Studio: **Be patient!** During installation and setup Android Studio is downloading a lot of stuff which will take its time.